Finitely forcible graphons: Finitely forcible graphons II: complement reducible graphons

 Now we are able to prove Theorem \ref{THM:REG-LOCFIN}.

-\begin{proof} By Lemma \ref{LEM:DIRSUM}, either $W$ or $1-W$ can be written as a weighted direct sum of at least two and at most $1/d$ regular CR-graphons.

-Assume that $W=\bigoplus_{i=1}^k a_i W_i$.
+\begin{proof} Assume that $W=\bigoplus_{i=1}^k (a_i) W_i$, $k\ge 2$.
 We may assume that the $W_i$ cannot be written as weighted direct sums in a nontrivial way.
 We build a tree by starting with a root corresponding to $W$, having $k$ children corresponding to $1-W_1,\dots,1-W_k$.
 If any of these functions is almost everywhere $0$, then this node will be a leaf.
 Else, we continue building the tree from this node as root.

-If $W$ cannot be written as a weighted direct sum of at least two and at most $1/d$ regular CR-graphons, then $1-W$ can, and we start the tree with a root with a single child, corresponding to $1-W$.
+If $W$ cannot be written as a weighted direct sum of at least two regular CR-graphons, then by Lemma \ref{LEM:DIRSUM}, $1-W$ can be, and we start the tree with a root with a single child, corresponding to $1-W$.

 This way we obtain a tree $T$, where each node $v$ is labeled by a regular CR-graphon $W_v$.
 For each node of the tree constructed this way, we define $f(v)$ as the product of the weights of the graphons along the path from the root to $v$.
-It is straightforward to check that the $W$ is weakly isomorphic to the graphon $U_T$ with the probability distribution defined by $f$. \end{proof}
+It is straightforward to check that $W$ is weakly isomorphic to the graphon $U_T$ with the probability distribution defined by $f$. \end{proof}

 Let $W$ be a regular CR-graphon represented by the tree $T$ with a measure $\mu$ on $\Omega_T$.
 For a node $v\in V(T)$ let $f(v):=\mu(\Omega_v)$.
+We assume that $f(v)>0$, since parts of the tree with $0$ weight can be deleted.
 We observe that for every $v\in V(T)$, the subtree $T_v$ of $T$ rooted at $v$, with the same local distributions (i.e., with node weights $f(u)/f(v)$), defines another regular CR-graphon.
 This implies that the value